60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: Results

 The luminosity function of our level 6 events is shown in Figure \ref{fig:level6_magniutdes}.
-The magnitude shown is the median baseline magnitude, as determined by our Bayesian filter, for all lightcurves of the same filter belonging to an event.
-127 of the events contain at least one lightcurve that was fit by the Bayesian fitter in the r-band.
-Only 110 of the events have fit data in g-band and 14 events possess fit i-band.
+The magnitude shown is the median baseline magnitude, as determined by our Bayesian fitter, for all lightcurves of the same filter belonging to an event.
+58 of the events contain at least one lightcurve that was fit by the Bayesian fitter in the r-band, 51 of the events have fit data in g-band, and 7 events possess fit i-band.
 All three filters peak in number at $19^\text{th}$ magnitude, followed by a sharp decline.
 Our pipeline appears to be removing events fainter than $19^\text{th}$ magnitude.
 The baseline magnitudes for g-band events also decline but at a slower rate.
 We compare the r-band luminosity function to simulation in Section \ref{sec:discussion}.

 \citet{Medford2020b} predicted that events observed throughout the outer Galactic plane would have larger source flux fractions ($b_\text{sff}$) than events observed in the Galactic bulge.
 Figure \ref{fig:level6_source_flux_fraction} shows that our level 6 candidates have larger source flux fractions in line with this prediction.
 Very few events are seen with $b_\text{sff} \leq 0.2$ as the relatively small stellar densities of the outer Galactic bulge and the stellar halo prevent many neighboring stars from appearing in the instrument's observational aperture.
-This is in contrast to the findings of most Galactic bulge surveys that find a bi-modal distribution with a peak around $b_\text{sff} \lesssim 0.2$ Both g-band and r-band objects have an increasing number of events at larger source flux fractions and peak at approximately $b_\text{sff} \approx 1$.
-However both bands and particularly the g-band shows an excess of events at $b_\text{sff} \geq 1$.
-This indicates that there is a overestimate of the background noise present in the photometric measurements.
+This is in contrast to the findings of most Galactic bulge surveys that find a bi-modal distribution with a peak around $b_\text{sff} \lesssim 0.2$.
+It is also possible that we may be biased against some high blend events due to the smaller observed change in magnitude.
+Both g-band and r-band objects have an increasing number of events at larger source flux fractions and peak at approximately $b_\text{sff} \approx 1$.
+However, both bands and particularly the g-band shows an excess of events at $b_\text{sff} \geq 1$.
+This indicates that there is an overestimate of the background noise present in the photometric measurements.
 Reprocessing the ZTF observations at the location of these events with calibration parameters tuned to the particulars of each event's fields could improve the estimates of these backgrounds and reduce the number of events with excessive source flux fractions.